The $5 Logo

 Update: As some people have pointed out in the comments, Depthmixed’s concepts weren’t that original after all…

-Throwing My Hat In The Ring
+Throwing My Hat Into The $5 Logo Ring

 To have a point of comparison, I decided I’d try my own hand at creating a logo (I did this before seeing the submissions from the Fiverr designers, to avoid being influenced).